shader-slang/spec/proposals/041-ray-tracing-api.md

 The group declarations are the source-level conceptual SBT.
 They are visible to the compiler and to reflection.
 D3D and Vulkan use that information to build or validate native SBT records.
 Metal uses it to generate the post-trace dispatch switch.
+Figure 4 gives a high-level view of the API shape.

+<a id="fig-api-overview"></a>
 ![API overview](figures/041-ray-tracing-api/api-overview.svg)

+*Figure 4.
+Proposed API overview: users define contexts, stage structs, and grouped dispatch metadata, and `RayTracer<TraceProgram>` lowers to target-specific dispatch mechanisms.*

 ### 2.2 Detailed Component Descriptions